 Conscious Clothing designs and makes women’s apparel and accessories, using only ethically sourced sustainable materials.
 Creating capsule wardrobe pieces and minimalism in design remains the cornerstone of each collection as they strive to create functional clothing that works together season after season.

-Their line of ethical sustainable plus size clothing is all hand-dyed in-house with low impact dyes.
+Their line of ethically sustainable plus size clothing is all hand-dyed in-house with low-impact dyes.
 I love their hemp clothing, hemp is one of the most sustainable fabrics in the market today.
 It uses very little water and does not need any pesticides, it's durable and built to last.

 I love PrAna's range of comfort and athleisure wear and ethical tees.
 We don't normally see inclusive sizing in this space (hello LuLu Lemon) so it's great to see a brand stepping up to the plate.
-No matter your size or favourite workout, from hiking to yoga, they got you covered with their hoodies, leggings and sporting goods.
+No matter your size or favorite workout, from hiking to yoga, they got you covered with their hoodies, leggings, and sporting goods.

 They are fair trade certified, you can meet some of their makers who are featured in a series of videos on their website.
 Organic cotton is certified by GOTS.
-They use recycled wool, which according to them " greatly reduces the need for water, dyes and chemicals, and energy compared to the process used for virgin wool.
+They use recycled wool, which according to them greatly reduces the need for water, dyes, chemicals, and energy compared to the process used for virgin wool.

 They are also part of Bluesign® which basically means each textile's path is traced from manufacturing to finished pieces to ensure its actually sustainability.

 The plus-size range goes up to 3X.
-The plus-size women section is good, but I'd love to see more size inclusivity in all of their collections.
+The plus-size women's section is good, but I'd love to see more size inclusivity in all of their collections.

 Based in LA, Poplinen makes all of its clothing in-house.
 From their fabrics to their packaging their clothing for plus size women checks all the boxes.
 They are committed to sustainable practices and will ship your items with compostable and recycled materials.
 All of their fabrics are plant-based and Oeko-Tex Certified as eco-friendly.